Occupation of the Baltic states: Baltic nationals within the Soviet forces

-The Soviet administration had forcefully incorporated the Baltic national armies at the wake of the occupation in 1940.
+The Soviet administration had forcibly incorporated the Baltic national armies at the wake of the occupation in 1940.
 Most of the senior officers were arrested and many of them murdered.
 During the German invasion, the Soviets conducted a forced general mobilisation that took place in violation of the international law.
 Under the Geneva Conventions, this act of violence is seen as a grave breach and war crime, because the mobilised men were treated as arrestants from the very beginning.
 In comparison with the general mobilisation proclaimed in the Soviet Union, the age range was extended by 9 years in the Baltics; all reserve officers were also taken.
 The aim was to deport all men capable to fight to Russia, where they were sent to convict camps.
 Almost half of them perished because of the transportation conditions, slave labour, hunger, diseases, and the repressive measures of the NKVD.
 In addition, destruction battalions were formed under the command of the NKVD.
 Hence, Baltic nationals fought in both German and Soviet army ranks.
 There was the 201st Latvian Rifle Division.
 The 308th Latvian Rifle Division was awarded the Red Banner Order after the expulsion of the Germans from Riga in the autumn of 1944.